 Depending on the browser you use, click on the links below for instructions on how to do this.

-Please remember that although clearing your history minimises the chances of someone knowing what websites you have visited there is other means of finding this out if you have the knowhow.
+Please remember that although clearing your history minimises the chances of someone knowing what websites you have visited, there are other means of finding this information out.

-The safest way to access sites if you want to be completely sure of not being tracked online, is to use a computer at a local library, an internet cafe, a friend's house or at work.
+If you want to be completely sure of not being tracked online, the safest way is to use a computer at a local library, an internet cafe, a friend's house or at work.

-We have introduced a ‘Quick Exit’ button, which enables browsers of our website to immediately navigate away from the page if they are concerned about an abusive partner or family member discovering what they’re viewing.
+Our website has a ‘Quick Exit’ button, which enables browsers to immediately navigate away from the page if they're concerned about an abusive partner or family member discovering what they’re viewing.

-When a user clicks on the button, which has been applied to all pages related to the campaign, they will be redirected to the Google homepage.
-We hope that it will help our customers – and colleagues – to feel reassured when reaching out for our help.
+When a user clicks on the button, which has been applied to all pages related to our domestic abuse work, they'll be redirected to the Google homepage.
+We hope that it will help our customers – and colleagues – to feel reassured when reaching out to us for our help.

 We've linked with Lincoln-based My Student Essentials to help support domestic abuse survivors moving into new accommodation.

-- To put in place and embed a policy to support residents who are experiencing domestic abuse.
+To put in place and embed a policy to support our customers who are experiencing domestic abuse.

-- To make information about national and local domestic abuse support services available on your website and in other places which are easily accessible to residents and staff.
+To make information about national and local domestic abuse support services available on our website and in other places which are easily accessible to customers and colleagues.

-- To put in place a HR policy and procedure on domestic abuse, or to incorporate this into an existing policy, to support members of staff who are experiencing domestic abuse.
+To put in place a HR policy and procedure on domestic abuse, or to incorporate this into an existing policy, to support colleagues who are experiencing domestic abuse.

-- Appoint a champion in your organisation to own the activity you are doing to support people experiencing domestic abuse.
+To appoint a champion in our organisation to own the activity we're doing to support people experiencing domestic abuse.